Aussie tourist thrashes round Pompeii on moped

 A two-wheeled visitor was spotted making a detour through the ancient city of Pompeii on Wednesday, a shock for visitors of the 2000-year-old Italian archaeological site.

 The Vespa-riding visitor - a 33 year old Australian tourist - entered the site via a trade entrance on Porta Vesuvio.
-The moped followed staff cars into the site while the barrier was up, the archaeological park wrote in a statement.
+The moped followed works vehicles into the site while the barrier was up, the archaeological park wrote in a statement.
+He then proceeded to motor around the preserved Roman roads unchecked.

 Read More